 CEQA Impact Significance before Mitigation Mitigation Significance after Mitigation Expose people in the area to excessive airport noise.
 Residential uses proposed as part of TOJD may be exposed to noise from San Jose Mineta International Airport in excess of 65 CNEL.
-Significant (Twin Bore and Single Bore Options) Mitigation Measure NV C: Implement Acoustical Design of Residential Uses Less than Significant (Twin Bore and Single Bore Options) 6.13 Utilities and Service Systems Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which may cause significant environmental effects.
-BART Stations and facilities, and TOJD may contribute to a water supply capacity deficiency and sewer system deficiencies in the Cities of San Jose and Santa Clara.
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure NV-C: Implement Acoustical Design of Residential Uses Less than Significant (Twin-Bore and Single-Bore Options) 6.13 Utilities and Service Systems Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which may cause significant environmental effects.
 Wastewater generated may contribute to capacity deficiencies within offsite sewer systems.
-Significant (Twin-Bore and Single-Bore Options) Mitigation Measure UTIL-A: Prepare a San Jose Water Supply Infrastructure Capacity Assessment and Participate in the Improvements Mitigation Measure UTIL-B: Prepare a Santa Clara Water Supply Infrastructure Capacity Assessment and Participate in the Improvements Mitigation Measure UTIL-C: Prepare a San Jose Sewer Capacity Assessment and Participate in the Improvements Mitigation Measure UTIL-D: Prepare a Santa Clara Sewer Capacity Assessment and Participate in the Improvements Mitigation Measure UTIL A: Prepare a San Jose Water Supply Infrastructure Capacity Assessment.
-Mitigation Measure UTIL B: Prepare a Santa Clara Water Supply Infrastructure Capacity Assessment Mitigation Measure UTIL C: Prepare a San Jose Sewer Capacity Assessment Mitigation Measure UTIL D: Prepare a San Jose Sewer Capacity Assessment Mitigation Measure UTIL D: Prepare a Santa Clara Sewer Capacity Assessment Less than Significant (Twin-Bore and Single-Bore Options)
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure UTIL-A: Prepare a San Jose Water Supply Infrastructure Capacity Assessment.
+Mitigation Measure UTIL-B: Prepare a Santa Clara Water Supply Infrastructure Capacity Assessment Mitigation Measure UTIL-C: Prepare a San Jose Sewer Capacity Assessment Mitigation Measure UTIL-D: Prepare a Santa Clara Sewer Capacity Assessment Less than Significant (Twin-Bore and Single-Bore Options) 6.14 Visual Quality and Aesthetics Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area.
+Several of the TOJD buildings would be taller than the surrounding built environment, particularly at the Alum Rock/28 th Street, Diridon, and Santa Clara Station areas where TOJD would range between 4 and 11 stories high and include reflective surfaces, such as windows, that may create glare.
+Significant (Twin-Bore and Single-Bore Options) Mitigation Measure AES-A: Minimize Light and Glare Less than Significant (Twin-Bore and Single-Bore Options)